agufaui/agufaui/packages/guide/config.md

 - If you are programming with **unstyled components**, you need to specify child components types for composed components.

-For example, `AALertError` has child component `AAlert`.
-In AgufaUI provided theme, `AAlertError` default type is:
+For example, `AaLertError` has child component `Aalert`.
+In AgufaUI provided theme, `AalertError` default type is:

 ```ts
 theme: {